Has Eastern Europe wised up to Chinese investment? | DW | 16.08.2021

 "In a sense Lithuania has lifted the mask for the EU to see China as a more mercantilist power with a zero-sum approach to politics," Hontz concluded.

-In 2018, Chinese President Xi Jinping upgraded Chinese-Bulgarian relations to a strategic partnership, akthough later US pressure has seenSofia alter course somewhat.
+In 2018, Chinese President Xi Jinping upgraded Chinese-Bulgarian relations to a strategic partnership, although later US pressure has seenSofia alter course somewhat.

-But the influx of Chinese capital into Bulgaria and Romania has been lesser in scale than in the case of Central Europe and both have prioritized the EU and NATO.
+But there has been a smaller influx of Chinese capital into Bulgaria and Romania than into Central Europe and both countries have prioritized the EU and NATO.

-"I wouldn't say Bulgaria and Romania are less affected than Czechia and Slovakia by corrosive Chinese capital, but rather affected in different ways," Hontz said.
+"I wouldn't say Bulgaria and Romania are less affected than the Czech Republic and Slovakia by corrosive Chinese capital, but rather affected in different ways," Hontz said.

 "The political elite in those countries are also perhaps a bit more aware of the potential negative influences of these investments on their own ability to influence the political economy of the nation."